How to use this page

 E. \((0,3)\cup(3,\infty)\)

-From the sketch the function rises for all \(x \geq 3 \) so the answer is \( [3, \infty) \).5 Starbucks — Slope & Interpretation
+From the sketch, the function rises for all \(x \ge 3\).
+Therefore, the increasing interval is \[ [3,\infty), \] which matches choice D.5 Starbucks — Slope & Interpretation

 | Year | Locations |